peetukeskinen/plan-replication/README.md

-# Replication files Finland's net expenditure paths
+# Replication Files Finland's Net Expenditure Paths

 ## Overview of the European Commission DSA tool
 The Debt Sustainability Analysis (DSA) tool is used for debt ratio projections.
 This version incorporates all criteria from the reformed EU Fiscal Rules.
 It improves the analysis of debt sustainability, including new fiscal safeguards, as outlined by the European Commission.
 For context on the importance of these debt rules for Finland, see this [report, ch.
 3]([https://www.vtv.fi/en/blog/the-length-of-the-adjustment-plan-in-the-reformed-eu-debt-rules-is-of-great-importance-to-finland/](https://www.vtv.fi/en/publications/fiscal-policy-monitoring-report-2024/)).
 Current version also incorporates the calculation of net expenditure path.